homotopic/polysemy-methodology/README.md

 purely transformed.
 * `ExcerptSpec`s need to be transformed into cards by way of processing the specified video and subtitle track via ffmpeg.
-* `PronunciationSpec`s need to be transformed via megaparsec and the audio for the extracted words retrieved from a remote API.
+* `PronunciationSpec` need to fetch the pronunciation data for the target words from a remote API.

 What would be nice is if we could reach a point where we can make functions for each of with their respective effects isolated but without having to